- Best 3D Printers (Industrial, Desktop, & More) [2024 Guide] - July 20, 2024

 4. 3D Systems SLS 380

 The 3D Systems SLS 380 is a production-grade system that offers high throughput, versatility, and repeatability for manufacturers looking to integrate SLS additive printing in their factory-floor ecosystem.
-It features a closed-loop process for consistency, a water-cooled laser for thermal uniformity, automated material handling, and a fully automated post-processing workflow.
+This large 3D printer features a closed-loop process for consistency, a water-cooled laser for thermal uniformity, automated material handling, and a fully automated post-processing workflow.

 The SLS 380 printer uses a complementary 3D Sprint software for all editing, printing, and management practices.
 It is compatible with production-grade nylon materials.